Bongani Zungu disappointed after failing to join Mallorca from Amiens | Goal.com

 Zungu: Bafana Bafana midfielder disappointed after failing to join Real Mallorca from Amiens

-In the wake of his failed move to Spanish side Real Mallorca, Bafana Bafana and Amiens SC midfielder Bongani Zungu has expressed disappointment.
+In the wake of his failed move to La Liga Real Mallorca, Bafana Bafana and Amiens SC midfielder Bongani Zungu has expressed his disappointment.

-The former Mamelodi Sundowns anchorman was set to sign with the La Liga outfit last week, but the move failed to materialize as his French club Amiens decided to retain him.
+The former Mamelodi Sundowns anchorman was set to sign with the Spanish side last week, but the move failed to materialize as his French club Amiens decided to retain him.

-‘Ben 10’ explains that he is moving on with his life despite admitting he was looking forward to playing in the Spanish top-flight league.
+‘Ben 10’ explains that he is moving on with his life and admitted he was looking forward to playing in the Spanish top-flight.

 “You know the feeling when you are expecting something and it doesn’t happen...I was disappointed,” Zungu told DailySun.